dbcraig/LmRaC/README.md

 ### Experimental Results

-For example, assume you have an experiment where you have measured differentially expressed genes (DEG) between affected subjects and unaffected subjects.
-Typically, this type of experiment results in a file that contains all measured genes, how much they changed between experimental conditions, and if this change was statistically significant.
+For example, assume you have an experiment where you have measured differentially expressed genes (DEG) between affected (disease) and unaffected (control) subjects.
+Typically, this type of experiment results in a file that contains all measured genes, how much they changed between experimental conditions, and the statistical significance of this change.
 You could ask:

 ```
 [user]  What is the expression of BRCA1 in my experiment?
-[LmRaC] The expression of the gene **BRCA1** in your experiment "greatStuff" is as follows:
+[LmRaC] The expression of the gene BRCA1 in your experiment "greatStuff" is as follows:
-- **Log Fold Change (logFC):** 1.488
+- Log Fold Change (logFC): 1.488
-- **Adjusted p-value (adjP):** 0.000001
+- Adjusted p-value (adjP): 0.000001
 ```

+LmRaC first notices that this is a question about your experiment.
+Internally it identifies the current experiment as "greatStuff."
+Then, in attempting to determine the expression of the gene BRCA1 it finds a loaded user-function with the description "Return gene expression results for a list of genes from an experiment."
+It creates a list with BRCA1 as the only gene and calls the function.
+The function reads the DEG results, finds all genes in the list, and returns their expression.
+LmRaC completes its answer as above.

+See [Usage: User-Defined Functions](#Usage---User-Defined-Functions) for how to create your own functions.

 ### Creating an experimental context